johndunne2019/pands-problem-set/README.md

 ## References
 ## In this section I detail references and extra reading and research I completed during development of my solutions to this problem set
-5. Solution_5.py - The code written here is adapted from the lecture we did in week 4 on the break and continue keywords in Python.
-The code we looked at is shown here: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops I have also added a feature whereby if the user enters a number less than or equal to 1 they are prompted to enter only a number greater than 1.
 6. Solution_6.py - We covered the .split and .join functions in week 7 lecture called fstrings: https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str  I read how to use the shortcut *s here: https://www.reddit.com/r/learnpython/comments/6b96j3/beginner_how_to_remove_square_bracket_and/
-7. Solution_7.py - In developing this program I used the math module to calculate the square root of a number inputted by the user.
-I read about the math.sqrt module here: https://docs.python.org/3/library/math.html I needed the output to be an approximation of the square root and so I used the round function to round the result of the math.sqrt calculation to one decimal place, I read about the round function here: https://www.programiz.com/python-programming/methods/built-in/round